Resin Art - Temperatures and Humidity do Matter

 There are different recommendations, for best results with each resin, and sometimes they are actually different for a different formula in the same brand.
 So it's important, for consistent best results, to learn more about the epoxy itself, and follow each manufacturers recommendations.
 Over this past year, I was once again reminded one way to learn about how the epoxy is behaving, and to assist it's behavior, is to use a digital IR temperature (thermometer) gun.

 I had heard another resin peer (same lady, E mentioned above), said she used a temperature gun, every time she brought out epoxy, regardless of type or brand.
-But again, I never really realized how much temperature guessing I was doing and I carried on for years, until talking to Tim at iCoat. ***Even after 30 years experience with a ton of types and brands of epoxies, Tim uses a digital infrared temperature gun EVERY time he mixes up a batch of resin. *** In his words, how do you know what your epoxy is actually doing (or how it's behaving), if you do not?!!!
+But again, I never really realized how much temperature guessing I was doing and I carried on for years, until a resin manufacturer said, ***Even after 30 years experience with a ton of types and brands of epoxies, he uses a digital infrared temperature gun EVERY time he mixes up a batch of resin. *** In his words, how do you know what your epoxy is actually doing (or how it's behaving), if you do not?!!!
 Well...
 I guess I had been guessing for a long time.

 I always knew epoxy resins work best in warm rooms, but I didn't know (and truthfully I am still learning), about the actual temperatures needed at various phases, (from pre-mix while in bottles, to mixed and pouring stage, to various phases during curing).
 Using the digital IR temp gun each and every time, always .... will help an artist to know if resin is reacting, and learn to create more regular and consistent results.
 Learning this, takes a lot of the guesswork away for an artist.
 And as you get used to using the IR temperature gun, you will learn what your epoxy is doing, and how to achieve best results based on it's behavior in current environment.

-In regards to room temperature, the ICoat showroom is kept at 77F (25c) during the day, so if resin temp is at least 77F, then additional heating is not needed, for some but not all of their resins, (iCoat CE4100 HV for example needs to be pre-heated to 82F, in bottles prior to mixing, to assist it's thicker viscosity to allow better bubble release).
-I try to keep my art room studio at 77F/25c temp as well while creating and throughout cure process.
+In regards to room temperature, for example, in a room that is kept at 77F (25c) during the day, so if resin temp is at least 77F, then additional heating is not needed, for some but not all resins.
+Some thicker viscosity resins need to be pre-heated to 80- 82F, in bottles prior to mixing, to assist it's thicker viscosity to allow better bubble release if going in to moulds.
+Just remember, when preheating the resin, it does shorten the work time/pot life, and you need to use as soon as possible.
+NOTE: If you are using a vacuum chamber degasser/pressure pot, then do not preheat the resins as high, because, while it's sitting the extra time in the pot, it's using up valuable work time, and could start to gel while in the chamber.
+I try to keep my art room studio at 77F/25c temp as well while creating and throughout cure process, and I do not have a vacuum chamber degasser or pressure pot.

-But keep in mind, some epoxies (not all) require their liquid resin/hardener to be a bit warmer prior to mixing, to achieve best bubble release results.
-Sometimes it's a thicker consistency that needs warming to help achieve bubble release, but you must double check with the manufacturer for that product if that is the case.
+Some epoxies (not all) require their resin (part A) only to be a bit warmer prior to mixing, to achieve best bubble release results.
+With some types of resin if you heat both parts A & B bottles ahead, the resin may overheat and go into pre-mature exotherm.
+Some resins exotherm at a very high heat, so those resins should never be pre-heated.
+Sometimes it's a thicker consistency that needs warming to help achieve bubble release, but you must always double check with the manufacturer for the product you are using.
 They are not all the same (as some people might assume).

 Our home is usually about 22c (71.6F) and cooler, so if my space heater in the studio is off, I find my resin bottles are even cooler.
 My studio is in the basement as well, so it’s often cooler downstairs then temp upstairs thermometer reads.

 If I’m creating something where I need crystal clear (not using colourants), and bubble free, I will now always be sure to check the temperature of the resin, and be sure it is warmed enough to allow bubbles to release easier when using casting resins.
-This typically means I need to warm bottles in hot water to achieve correct temperature.
+This means I need to warm bottles in hot water to achieve correct temperature, when using certain types of resin.

 This is the IR temp gun I bought at Canadian tire.
 Any brand of digital IR temp gun should work though.
 This is just an example.